 Don’t you just love the moment when you discover something new, something that saves boatloads of time, something that just makes life easier?
-Well, I hope you’re sitting
+Well, I hope you’re sitting down, because I have not one … but FIVE somethings to share with you right now.
+I use these tools every single day, and I don’t think I could live without them.
+Ready?
+Let’s go!

 One of the ways that I make business life easier for the less digitally savvy is by confirming my clients’ digital architecture to ensure that they have the right tracking pieces in place.
 That includes tags for Google Analytics, Google AdWords, Google Search Console, and all the rest of those important tracking mechanisms that provide full transparency into traffic so that we can optimize our digital marketing efforts.
 Google Tag Assistant is an amazing extension for Google Chrome that dramatically speeds up the verification process.